 Verizon obtains information from outside companies including demographic and interest data (such as gender, age range, education level, sports enthusiast, or frequent diner), as well as information such as device type, carrier, city and state.
-We use this data and combine it with other information we have about you to help make marketing offers more relevant to you, and to help us better analyze customer information for business modeling purposes.
+We use this data and combine it with other information we have about you to help make marketing offers more relevant to you, and to help us better analyze customer information for business analytics and modeling purposes.

 When you use social media credentials to login to or interact with a Verizon site or offer, we may collect information about your social media profile, such as your interests, “likes” and friends list.
 We use this information, for example, to personalize your Verizon experiences and marketing communications, to enhance our services, and to better serve you.
 You can control this data sharing via options in your social media accounts.